LineageOS/android_kernel_oneplus_sm8150/readme.txt

-for make audio is work normal, pelase help add audio_tfa9894.ko to your BoardConfig and product.mk as below patch show.
+for make audio is work normal, please help add audio_tfa9894.ko to your BoardConfig and product.mk as below patch show.
 Thanks

 diff --git a/BoardConfig.mk b/BoardConfig.mk